ianlcurtis/devboxlab/README.md

 ## Create a custom Dev Box definition with a VM Image
 <details>
-  <summary>TASK: Create a Virtual Machine resource from the "Windows 11 Pro, version 24H2 - Gen2" base image inside a resource group called "image-capture".</summary>
+  <summary>TASK: Create a Virtual Machine resource from a Dev Box compatible base image inside a resource group called "image-capture".</summary>

 In this section we will run through the **basic steps to capture a custom image**, which we'll then store in an **Azure Compute Gallery** from where our Dev Center will be able to access it.